 When it's likely not eczema

 Not every itchy leg rash is eczema.
 Psoriasis tends to form sharply defined silver-scaled plaques, while fungal infections (tinea) usually have a raised, advancing border with central clearing.
-Cellulitis is a different story: hot, tender, rapidly spreading, and often paired with fever, it is a medical emergency.
-If a patch is on one leg only, painful, or warm to the touch, get it evaluated rather than treating it as eczema.
+Cellulitis is a different story, because this deeper bacterial infection turns the skin hot, tender, and fast-spreading, often with a fever, and it needs emergency care.
+So if a patch sits on one leg only, hurts, or feels warm to the touch, get it evaluated rather than treating it as eczema.
+Once you have ruled out the look-alikes, the more useful question is where on your leg the rash actually sits.

 Where on Your Legs?
 Mapping Eczema by Location

-This is the part of leg eczema most resources skip.
-Where the rash sits on your leg is one of the strongest clues to which subtype you have, and the right treatment depends on getting that diagnosis right.
+Think of your leg as a map with a few distinct neighborhoods.
+Where the rash sits is one of the strongest clues to which subtype you have, and the right treatment depends on getting that diagnosis right.
 Here's how the regions break down.

 Behind the knees: flexural atopic dermatitis

 The crease behind the knee (called the popliteal fossa) is the classic site for atopic dermatitis in older children and adults.
+Doctors call this pattern flexural, which simply means it settles in a skin fold.
 The skin here is thin, warm, moist, and constantly bending, which wears down the protective barrier the way a folded piece of paper eventually splits along the crease.
 Patches are usually symmetrical and intensely itchy, the kind of itch that can wake you at night.

 Shins: nummular and stasis eczema

 The shins host two very different conditions that can look similar at first glance.
-Nummular eczema appears as well-defined coin-shaped patches, often in younger and middle-aged adults, and frequently itches more than it looks.[6]
+Nummular eczema appears as well-defined coin-shaped patches, most often on the legs, and can itch about as intensely as classic flexural eczema.[6]
 Stasis eczema, by contrast, comes with brown discoloration and swelling lower on the leg, and it usually starts in midlife or later.

 Ankles and lower legs: stasis (varicose) eczema